azerijt/fizzbuzz/README.md

 _Some_ codewars katas support typescript.
 Others only support JS submissions.

-Here's how to compile one stand-alone .ts file into .js for the latter type of akta.
+Here's how to compile one stand-alone .ts file into .js for the latter type of kata.

 You will first need to alter `make-js-for-one` in package.json to refer to the file you want compiled.